isrish/VAD-LTSD/README.md

 ## Usage

   Check out demo.m to see how you can use it to segement audio wav file using VAD.
   More importantly check LTSD.m file to see the implementation.
-I tried to put referece back to the equations on the paper.